cybera/synthi/manual/src/sections/Visualizing.md

 # Visualizing data

+The ADI platform uses [Plot.ly](https://plot.ly) to provide easy, interactive, customizable visualizations.
+Plot.ly itself has some [great tutorials](https://help.plot.ly/tutorials/) and [API documentation](https://plot.ly/javascript/), but we'll go through some of the basics here.

 ## Visualizing data within ADI

 Under every dataset, you can switch to a Chart Editor tab that allows you to create visualizations within ADI: